badrecursionbrb/im-viz/README.md

 .\python.exe ..\..\setup.py install
 ```

-6. Clone the contained project (pm4py fork) with the venv:
+6. Clone the contained project (pm4py fork) with the venv (if the previous step could not install it using the setup.py):
 ```
 pip install -e git+https://github.com/badrecursionbrb/pm4py-core.git#egg=pm4py
 ```